-Since the introduction of the Marketplace Rules in 2001,42 the Canadian market has expanded from two regulated exchanges43 trading only their own listed securities, to 15 markets or facilities44 operated by ten marketplace operators45 trading securities listed on TSX, TSXV, CSE, and NEO.46 The launch of new marketplaces and the introduction of RTMD fees by marketplaces - for example, for data receipt, distribution, and use - has had a cumulative effect on costs.
+Since the introduction of the Marketplace Rules in 2001,44 the Canadian market has expanded from two regulated exchanges45 trading only their own listed securities, to 15 markets or facilities46 operated by ten marketplace operators47 trading securities listed on TSX, TSXV, CSE, and NEO.48 The launch of new marketplaces and the introduction of RTMD fees by marketplaces - for example, for data receipt, distribution, and use - has had a cumulative effect on costs.
 The impact of this on any one participant will vary based on the extent to which the fees are borne at the use/user level versus the firm level, and how costs are shared amongst business lines.
 For data and access vendors, the impact will depend on the extent to which the costs are absorbed by the vendor or passed on to the clients.
-Appendix A provides several examples of the extent to which the cumulative increases for those consuming data from multiple marketplaces impacts their cost of access to and use of RTMD.
+Appendix A provides several examples of the extent to which the cost of access to and use of RTMD.